-- those with a Research or Teaching Assistantship appointment of less than 25% - those with a fellowship paying a non-tuition stipend at or above the minimum salary for a 10% assistantship (CA or RA)
+- those with a Research or Teaching Assistantship appointment of less than 25% - those with a fellowship providing non-tuition stipend at or above the minimum level for a 10% assistantship (\$2,289.60 for 2020-21).

-Students not meeting the above criteria are not eligible for a Cardinal Care subsidy.
+Students not meeting the above criteria are not eligible for a Cardinal Care subsidy

-The FULL benefit consists of a payment of 50 percent of the Cardinal Care premium.
-The PARTIAL benefit consists of a payment of 25 percent of the Cardinal Care premium.
+The FULL benefit consists of a payment of 50 percent of the Cardinal Care premium\.
+The PARTIAL benefit consists of a payment of 25 percent of the Cardinal Care premium\.

-For the purposes of calculating the amount of this subsidy, the Cardinal Care premium is defined as the cost of the 12-month coverage, divided by three academic quarters.
+\ For the purposes of calculating the amount of this subsidy, the Cardinal Care premium is defined as the cost of the 12-month coverage, divided by three academic quarters.